pfreemantlm/dev-standard/Platform/PolicyRules.md

 The PET cookie is set at adstart for any placement-edition combination that has a PET policy in its policy string.
 A blank policy (e.g ‘&PET=’ as a substring of the policy string) will still cause the cookie to be set

+The PET cookie has an expirey time of 24hours, so after this all the behaviour from teh PET and PES policies will reset.

+##Appendix B: PET/PES examples
+###Ad break on a single placement
+From time to time an advertiser will want to show a set of creatives in a particula rorder on a single placement.
+Thsi can be achived with a set of PES and PET policies.
+Consider the effect fo havving the following creatives an policies on a single palcement.

+creative: 530618, policy:PET=600_530618_386_153
+creative: 531004, policy:PET=600_531004_153&PES=530618
+creative: 531157, policy:PET=600_531157&PES=530618&PES=531004

+In this case 530618 will not be shown if any of the other creatives, or itself, have been seen.
+In order for  531004 to be selected the first creative must be present in the pet cookie, but the last creative and itself must not.
+And for the last creative 531157 both of the previous creatives must have been seen, but it should not have been.

+Take particular note the of fact that there are two PES policies for the last creative.
+This is because a PES policy will block unless any of the creatives had been seen, so if we had simply put both of those edtions into a single pet policy you could get the third ad after the first one.